d-ries/linux-essentials/02_installation/01_course.md

 ![Ubuntu_Server_Press_Enter_To_See_Login](../images/02/Ubuntu_Server_Press_Enter_To_See_Login.png)

 Now you can log in and start working on your server.
+After the text login you can type `student` and push enter.
+Then you have to type your password (you don't see what you are typing) and push enter.

 ![Ubuntu_Server_Ready_To_Login](../images/02/Ubuntu_Server_Ready_To_Login.png)